nuald/lambda-sample/README.md

     $ cqlsh -e "select * from sandbox.entry limit 10;"

-Dump the entries into the CSV file:

-    $ cqlsh -e "copy sandbox.entry(sensor,ts,value,anomaly) to 'list.csv';"

 An example REPL session (with `sbt console`) consists of 4 parts:

 1. Preparing the data set